California State Route 133: Tolls

 The tolled portion of SR 133 (from I-5 in the south to SR 241 in the north) employs a barrier toll system, where drivers are charged flat-rate tolls based on what particular toll booths they pass through.
 Since May 13, 2014, the road has been using an all-electronic, open road tolling system.
 And on October 2, 2019, the license plate tolling program, under the brand name "ExpressAccount", was discontinued.
-Drivers may still pay using the FasTrak electronic toll collection system or via a one time payment online.
-Drivers must pay within 5 days after their trip on the toll road or they will be assessed a toll violation.
+Drivers may still pay using the FasTrak electronic toll collection device, or via a one time payment online 5 days before or after their trip on the toll road.
+Drivers who do not pay after 5 days will be assessed an additional toll violation penalty.

-Tolls are collected at the northbound exit and southbound entrance of Irvine Boulevard and at the Orange Grove Toll Plaza, which spans the on-and off-ramps to Northbound SR 241 (traffic to and from Southbound SR 241 instead, pay at the Tomato Springs Toll Plaza located on SR 241 immediately south of the SR 241 interchange).
-As of July 2024, the standard two-axle car toll for both the northbound offramp and southbound onramp of Irvine Boulevard is a flat rate of $2.12.
-The Orange Grove Toll Plaza instead uses a congestion pricing scheme based on the time of day for FasTrak users, while non-FasTrak drivers must pay the $3.50 maximum toll regardless of the day and time.
+Tolls are collected at the northbound exit and southbound entrance of Irvine Boulevard and at the Orange Grove toll gantry, the latter of which spans the on-and off-ramps to SR 241 north (traffic to and from SR 241 south instead, pay at the Tomato Springs toll gantry located on SR 241 immediately south of the SR 241 interchange).
+As of July 2024, the standard two-axle car toll for both the northbound offramp and southbound onramp of Irvine Boulevard is a flat rate of $2.20.
+The Orange Grove toll gantry instead uses a variable pricing scheme based on the time of day for FasTrak users (it is not truly congestion priced because toll rates come from a preset schedule and are not based on actual congestion); non-FasTrak drivers must pay the $3.64 maximum toll regardless of the day and time.